cherrih/threejs-exercises/README.md

 Allows the scene to fade off to a given color

 #### Lights
-- PointLight: Emitted from a single point in space in all directions (like a lightbulb)
+- PointLight: Emitted from a single point in space in all directions.
+Like a lightbulb (dimensionless)
-- Spotlight: Control softness of edge with 'penumbra'
+- Spotlight: Control softness of edge with 'penumbra' (dimensionless)
 - Directional: Emit parallel light rays.
 Great for simulating far away light sources eg the sun
-- Ambient:
+- Ambient: Lights all objects in the scene equally.
+Doesn't have any direction and doesn't cast any shadows
+- RectAreaLight: Made up of 2D light sources that are more realistic than PointLight sources.

 #### Shadows
 Need to have object and plane cast shadow and plane receive shadow